alondraorn/DH150_Project2/README.md

 ## Survey Link

-Here is a link to the moderator script and participant survey.I've added you as a collaborator so you can edit the script also. (https://docs.google.com/forms/d/1aAWFNN2KhPZEq1w_hh6BXRTz44rZL5uh0e1b1gpFvT0/edit?usp=sharing)
+Here is a link the google form where the survey and moderator script is.
+I have allowed you to edit.
+[Click Here](https://docs.google.com/forms/d/1vJq0Z6Nfgel7qU4aImzXbZKg-hCpPOsBrw8oUipglHU/prefill)

 ## Video Link